willmurnane/access-pgrx/README.md

   - else append the code point
 - finally, append a double quote.

-Quoted tokens which may be written as unquoted tokens are equivalent to the unquoted form: `access_evaluate('"a"'::accessexpression, 'a'::accesstokens);` returns true, as does `access_evaluate('a'::accessexpression, '"a"'::accesstokens)`.
+Quoted tokens which may be written as unquoted tokens are equivalent to the unquoted form: `'"a"'::accesstokens` is equal to `'a'::accesstokens`.

 Note that tokens are case-sensitive, and do not obey [Unicode equivalence](https://en.wikipedia.org/wiki/Unicode_equivalence) rules: `U&'\006E\0303'` and `U&'\00F1'` are different sequences of code points, and thus are unrelated tokens as far as accumulo access is concerned, despite representing the same character: ñ ñ.
 Apply appropriate normalization (NFC and/or case folding) externally if necessary.